PF

 Instructions

-3. 3Spread the prepared ginger glaze over the top of each piece of salmon.
+4. 4Spread the ginger glaze evenly over the top of each salmon portion, reserving any excess.

 Nutrition — Per Serving